shreyasvbhat/CPlusPlus_Porgrams/README.md

 # CPlusPlus_Porgrams
-These are the list of programs which I practiced as a beginner
+These are the list of programs which I practiced on the long path of DSA.